raveintospace/Stanford2023/README.md

 - Credits view with project's info
 ---
 - Languages: Localized in Catalan, English and Spanish
+- Sounds played when cards are dealt and game finishes
 - Custom Colors Gold, Silver and UltraViolet (see reference below)
 - Custom App Icon made with Canva
 ---